 5. Operate in total obedience to the rule of law.
 Abhor child and forced labor.

 Outsourcing companies rarely employ minors or those younger than 18 years old, but call centers commonly hire college students as interns or on-the-job trainees.
 A fair trade outsourcing company will never put the academic standing of these interns at risk.
 If ever they were assigned to work as part of a team, they would be given roles that would never demand overtime or extracurricular work from them.

-Any company is expected to follow the rule of law, especially when it comes to workers' rights and managing labor relations.
+Companies are expected to follow the rule of law, especially when it comes to workers’ rights and managing labor relations.
 A fair trade outsourcing company will have measures in place to protect the rights and welfare of their agents in addition to indemnities and other client protection measures defined in the outsourcing contract.